SharePoint/sp-dev-docs/docs/spfx/viva/features/card-designer/card-designer-api-support.md

 https://graph.microsoft.com/v1.0/me/events?$take=5&$select=id,webLink,subject,start,end,location
 ```

-Combining that API call with a custom adaptive card presentation, you could, for example,  present the user's upcoming meetings with following quick view rendering.
+Combining that API call with a custom adaptive card presentation, you could, for example,  present the user's upcoming meetings with following Quick View rendering.

 ![API options in the Data source selection in the webpart toolbox](./img/quick-view-upcoming-meetings.png)